 Set up carving stations with pumpkin scoops, carving tools, and templates.

-Assign categories: Funniest, Scariest, Most Creative, and Best Overall.
+Assign categories: Funniest, Scariest, Most Creative, Best Overall.

-Allow time for carving and decorating before judging.
+Allow time for carving and decorating before judging begins.

-Have a panel of judges or let attendees vote on the winners.
+Use a panel of judges or let attendees vote for winners.

 Required materials: